tanish2k09/KLapse-Livedisplay/README.md

 8. brightness_factor_auto : A switch that allows you to automatically set the brightness factor in a set time range.
 Value : 0 = off, 1 = on
 9. brightness_factor_auto_start_hour : The hour at which brightness_factor should be applied.
 Works only if #8 is 1.
 Values : 0-23
 10. brightness_factor_auto_stop_hour : The hour at which brightness_factor should be reverted to 10.
 Works only if #8 is 1.
 Values : 0-23
+11. backlight_lower : The brightness level at which klapse should reach target_rgb.
+Works only if #1 is 2.
+Values : MIN_BRIGHTNESS-backlight_upper
+12. backlight_upper : The brightness level at which klapse should reach daytime_rgb.
+Works only if #1 is 2.
+Values : backlight_lower-MAX_BRIGHTNESS
 ```